actix/actix-web/guide/src/qs_5.md

 ## Using a Application Prefix to Compose Applications

 The `Applicaiton::prefix()`" method allows to set specific application prefix.
-If route_prefix is supplied to the include method, it must be a string.
 This prefix represents a resource prefix that will be prepended to all resource patterns added by the resource configuration.
 This can be used to help mount a set of routes at a different location than the included callable's author intended while still maintaining the same